 First, a few things you'll need.
 Get yourself a good 400+ piece basic set of LEGOS.
 Yes, I said LEGOS!
 If you're lucky you have a son that went through the LEGOS phase.
 If you're like me, you may still have yours from when you were young.
 Either way, they are a must if you want to quickly make molds of various sizes.
 You want a set with just the basic pieces and none of the fancy special pieces.

 You'll also need a vacuum chamber.
 I looked into getting an actual vacuum bell, which is basically a large inverted blown glass bowl.
 They sell for several hundred dollars, so I passed.
-I went to my local Wal-Mart and picked up a set of three food vacuum containers for about $25.
+I went to my local Wal-Mart and picked up a set of three food vacuum containers for less than $25.
 They sell them as an accessory to the home food vacuum packing sets.
 It comes with the all-important "Universal Accessory Sealer" vacuum cap.
 This set does not include the vacuum itself, and that is good because the food vacuum pumps don't have enough suction.

 You may want to pick up one of the "starter" molding rubber kits and plastic resin kits.
 I have tried kits from both Smooth-On and Por-a-Cast.
-Smooth-On has what they call "Super Sampler" kits that contain enough rubber for several small molds and dozens of small resin parts.
+Smooth-On has what they call "Moldmaking & Casting Pourable Starter Kit" which contains enough rubber for several small molds and dozens of small plastic resin parts.

 When you're serious, you order the Silicone rubber by the gallon.
 I use the Smooth-On Mold Max series of silicone rubber for most of my projects.
 I've also had good luck with the Smooth-On OOMOO rubber as well.

 One more piece of equipment that will make your job easier is a digital scale.
 I happened to have a small digital postal scale that works perfect for this.
 Some of the silicone molding materials requires you to mix the two parts by weight (usually a 10:1 ratio) and others by volume, typically 1:1.
 If you have the ratio off by too much, it may not cure or it may cure too fast.